Asian markets mostly higher after Wall Street gains

 U.S. BUDGET BATTLE: Legislators agreed on a $400 billion budget measure after conflicts over immigration and other issues led to the second temporary government shutdown in three weeks.
 The measure approved Friday increases military spending and provides $89 billion for disaster relief.

-WEEK AHEAD: Taiwan is due to report quarterly economic growth on Tuesday.
+WEEK AHEAD: Taiwan reports quarterly economic growth on Tuesday.
 Wednesday brings economic growth from Japan and U.S. inflation and retail sales.
 The United States reports factory output Thursday.

 Continue Reading Below